g8rdier/slack-exporter/README.md

 ## Enhancements in This Fork

-This fork extends the original slack-exporter with additional export capabilities:
+This fork extends the original slack-exporter with comprehensive CSV export capabilities:

-- **CSV Export**: Export Slack conversations and data in CSV format for improved data portability and analysis
+- **Direct CSV Export**: Use `--csv` flag to export directly to CSV format from the main exporter
+- **Standalone CSV Converter**: Post-process JSON exports with `converter_to_csv.py` for advanced customization
-- **Media File Integration**: Enhanced handling of media files during the export process
+- **Media File Embedding**: Automatically download and embed media files as base64 data URIs in CSV exports
-- **Enhanced Documentation**: Improved documentation for the CSV converter functionality

-These enhancements make it easier to analyze Slack data, create backups, or migrate conversations to other platforms.
+- **User ID Mapping**: Replace Slack user IDs with email addresses for improved readability
+- **User Mention Processing**: Convert `` mentions in message text to email addresses
+- **Channel Name Mapping**: Transform JSON filenames into human-readable channel names
+- **Message Filtering**: Automatically exclude bot messages (USLACKBOT) from exports

+These enhancements provide flexible CSV export options for data analysis, backup, and migration purposes.

 ## Authentication with Slack